nicolasochem/tzip/drafts/current/draft_emmy-star.md

 [^endos]: The *endorsing power* of a set of endorsements is the number of endorsement slots these endorsements represent.

-[^testnet]: A testnet is in preparation to check that the new value of the `endorsers_per_block` constant, 256, does not have any negative impact.
+[^testnet]: A testnet is in preparation to check that the new value of the `endorsers_per_block` parameter, 256, does not have any negative impact.

 With these changes, on a healthy chain and for a Byzantine attacker with 33% stake for instance, the number of confirmations decreases to 2 blocks, therefore 1 minute, a 6 fold improvement.